 After all, you can’t manage your team from a spreadsheet.

 It’s like trying to get orange juice from an apple!

 For that very reason, this spreadsheet software has a few flaws:

 Technically, an Airtable base does allow you to create a spreadsheet grid where you can assign tasks, but it’s not a built-in feature.

 So when you want to assign a task, you’ll have to use and edit the Airtable grid manually.
-And if you’re a user who has to assign tasks to your team regularly, you’re going to have a bad time.
+And if you’re a user who has to assign tasks to your team regularly, things can get real tedious, real fast.

 Here’s another riddle:

 What does a leprechaun, a time machine, and an Airtable subtask have in common?